 6. Solange – Cranes In The Sky

-No doubt about it that Solange made a name for herself and her music echoes serene, warm, and carefree vibes that is needed, especially at this time.
-I watched this video about 100 times already, and I love the imagery Solange and her husband, Alan Ferguson, brought to life for the video.
+No doubt about it that Solange made a name for herself, and her music echoes serene, warm, and carefree vibes are needed, especially at this time.
+I watched this video about 30 times already, and I love the imagery Solange and her husband, Alan Ferguson, brought to life for the video.
 The color pink looks so grand on her, and do you see that gold just glistening on her skin?
 Love.

 7. Aaliyah – Hot Like Fire (Feels My Horns Mix)